Courses

 AS Foundational Abilities: Citizens and Society (FA4), Projects and Methods (FA6)

 For students undertaking independent study projects that focus on international fields or topics.
-Students wishing to enroll in this course must consult with the International Studies Program before submitting an Independent Study Request in SIS.
+Approval Required.